I'm Rachelle, a.k.a "TheMotleyChick," a lover of eclectic but ordinary people, situations, and topics. I love sharing helpful resources.

 It should be mentioned that Bullock was a regular on the Hollywood Squares reboot, and he has appeared in several gay-themed projects, such as Gaydar, Kissing Jessica Stein, Queer Duck, and Rick & Steve the Happiest Gay Couple in All the World.
 Bullock was also a co-host of a Fox talk show with former televangelist Tammy Faye Bakker until she became sick and had to be replaced.

-Most recently in 2016, the 62-year-old actor was performing in the national touring company of Kinky Boots.
-Bullock has also been on tour with the show in Japan.
+Most recently in 2016, Bullock was performing in the national touring company of Kinky Boots.
+He has also been on tour with the show in Japan.

 Jim J. Bullock Talks to Oprah About HIV, Meth Addiction, and Losing a Partner